r00t-3xp10it/backdoorppt/README.md

 ## dependencies (backend applications required)

     wine, ruby, resource hacker(wine)
-    "backdoorppt script will work on wine 32 or 64 bites"
+    'backdoorppt script will work on wine 32 or 64 bites' 'it also installs ResourceHacker under .wine directory"

 <br />